gmdfalk/blockify/README.md

 So, this gets all messed up if you try to seek forward or back in the song you're listening to, and that song then leads into an ad.
 I'm not sure there's much I can do about it, but I'm keeping an eye on it.

+Also, it crashes when you quit Spotify or reach the end of your playlist.
+I'm totally overhauling this later, it's totally rudimentary right now.